Malix-Labs/awesome_atomic/readme.md

 - [ostree CLI for OS management](https://www.youtube.com/watch?v=B0xvrXkEwr4) - Denis Pynkin
 - [Let's try Fedora Silverblue](https://www.youtube.com/watch?v=-hpV5l-gJnQ) - Adam Šamalik
 - [How Nix and NixOS Get So Close to Perfect](https://christine.website/talks/nixos-pain-2021-11-10) - Xe
+- [Fedora Silverblue: is this the FUTURE of Linux? - Project of the Month](https://www.youtube.com/watch?v=5TjIzUJtF-I) - older video but an excellent review of the major components

 ## Distributions